gradle/gradle/design-docs/play-support.md

 #### Implementation

+- Introduce `BuildSessionScopeServices` which is a PluginServiceRegistry scope that fits between GlobalScopeServices and BuildScopeServices.
+It manages the lifecycle of services that should exist across multiple builds in a continuous build session, but should not extend across multiple continuous build sessions (in a long-living process like the daemon).

+- Introduce a Deployment Registry

     // Gradle service, that outlives a single build (i.e. maybe global)
     // Accessible to tasks via service extraction
     @ThreadSafe